DGAI: Decoupled On-Disk Graph-Based ANN Index for Efficient Updates and Queries: Overview

+\stitle{I/O Efficient Update Enhanced by Decoupled Storage.} The update process is illustrated by the blue arrows in Figure~\ref{fig:arch}. \textbf{For insertions}, to better leverage the decoupled storage architecture, we propose a similarity-aware dynamic layout that is maintained during insertions.
+By colocating nodes that are likely to be accessed in close succession during search, this design improves page reuse, and significantly lowers the number of disk page writes during insertion.
+Meanwhile, the raw vector side only requires a lightweight vector update, \ie writing the new vector into an available slot. \textbf{For deletions}, \oursys achieves high I/O efficiency thanks to the separation of topology and vector storage.
+To remove a node, the system simply marks the obsolete vector as deleted and updates the graph topology using existing methods \cite{liuwolverine,pgvector,FreshDiskANN}.
+Crucially, this completely eliminates the need to fetch raw high-dimensional vectors from disk, thereby saving massive I/O bandwidth.

-\etitle{Update} The update process is illustrated by the yellow arrows in the lower part of Figure~\ref{fig:arch}.
+\eat{ The update process is illustrated by the blue arrows in Figure~\ref{fig:arch}.
 Thanks to the decoupled architecture of topology and vectors, updates in \oursys are divided into two independent procedures: topology updates and vector updates.
 This separation avoids loading irrelevant data during each procedure, thereby reducing I/O overhead and improving update performance.
-For topology updates, the flexibility of our decoupled design allows it to incorporate diverse graph maintenance strategies~\cite{liuwolverine,pgvector,FreshDiskANN} to preserve high index quality.
-For vector updates, \oursys either writes the new vector into the page or marks the obsolete vector as deleted.
-To better leverage the decoupled storage architecture, we propose an incremental page-level similarity-aware reordering method for the topology, which enhances data locality and improves cache utilization during update and query processes.
+For topology updates, though \oursys updates the index topology by employing the existing index update methods \cite{liuwolverine,pgvector,FreshDiskANN}, the flexibility of decoupled design allows it to update efficiently without redundant I/O caused by vectors.
+For vector updates, \oursys either writes the new vector into the disk or marks the obsolete vector as deleted.
+To better leverage the decoupled storage architecture, we propose an incremental page-level similarity-aware reordering method for the topology, which enhances data locality and improves cache utilization during update and query processes. }